Box 8482, Pelham NY 10803

 2000: CCA organized five tournaments that each had $100,000 or more in prizes guaranteed- World Open, Foxwoods Open, Chicago Open, Continental Open, North American Open.
 Only two other open chess tournaments in the US have ever guaranteed $100,000 in prizes, neither of which are still held.
 The World Open continues to guarantee at least $150,000 and the Chicago Open $100,000 each year.

-2000: The Continental Open in Los Angeles was expanded to nine rounds, with the possibility of IM norms- the first open in the western U.S. in 20 years to do so.
+2000: The Continental Open in Los Angeles with $100,000 in prizes had to nine rounds, with the possibility of IM norms- the first open in the western U.S. in 20 years to do so.
 Greg Shahade earned his final IM norm in this event.
-Unfortunately, there was a very large financial loss, so this event will not have so many rounds in the future.
+Unfortunately, there was a very large financial loss, so the tournament was moved to the east coast after this, with fewer rounds and smaller prizes.

 2001: CCA raised funds to continue the USCF Grand Prix, guaranteeing that the total prize fund would be at least $10,000 and enabling the event to be held without USCF financial support.